arkency/posts/posts/2013-01-02-blogging-for-developers.md

 <a href="/assets/images/blog-developers/wide.png" rel="lightbox"><img src="/assets/images/blog-developers/wide-fit.png" class="fit"></a>

-The code for doing that is pretty straightforward and uses ImageMagick command line:
+The code for doing that is pretty straightforward and uses ImageMagick `convert` binary:

 ```
 #!ruby